Welcome to the Child, Youth and Family Studies Department at UFV

 - Being learner centered and facilitating learner success

 - Encouraging lifelong professional development through research and scholarly activity

-- Building and maintaining solid relationships with educational and community partners
+- Building and maintaining solid relationship with educational and community partners.